No One is Immune to Online Manipulation. It’s Time We Take it Seriously

 An observation I’ve made in the connection between who of my friends spread false information and who does not is a difference in who is willing to take information and learn from it, and who has not done research but will spread any information they find as if they are an authority on the subject.

-Friends don’t let friends spread ignorant claims causing confusion and possible danger to the public.
-The problem that many people do not recognize when they blame the media for misinformation is understanding the fact that all of us create media, that is what social media is.
+Friends don’t let friends spread ignorant claims, causing confusion and possible danger to the public.
+The problem that many people do not recognize when they blame the media for misinformation is understanding that all of us create media—that is what social media is.
 Social media does not exist without its users.

-It is our responsibility to look into political candidates, public health, and safety issues from fact-based scientific backed sources.
-It is harder to do educational science-backed research than opening an article in our newsfeed that tells us what to think, but if we want a functioning informed society it is our duty to realize our responsibilities as spreaders of information, especially to those in our inner circles and communities who trust us the most.
+We are responsible for looking into political candidates, public health, and safety issues from fact-based, scientifically-backed sources.
+It is harder to do educational science-backed research than opening an article in our newsfeed that tells us what to think.
+Still, if we want a functioning, informed society, it is our duty to realize our responsibilities as spreaders of information, especially to those in our inner circles and communities who trust us the most.

 Verified by MonsterInsights